 Taxis - Cotswold Kabs, Bibury's Coln Valley Cabs, Byeways Taxi & Private Hire

 There is so much to discover in the Cotswolds, why not have a look at some of our favourite Bolthole Retreats Experiences

 Parking: There is parking for 4 - 5 cars on the property’s gravel drive

 Pet friendly: A maximum of three well-behaved dogs are permitted at a cost of £25 per dog, (on booking)

 Most of the Old Post Office dates back to the 17th Century, which means the property has some beautiful character features, including an inglenook fireplace, original flagstone flooring, low wooden beams, steps in unusual places, creaking floorboards, and a low ceiling here and there.
 Due to these unique features, we would not recommend The Old Post Office to anyone with restricted mobility

 The garden is private and secure at the rear and side (latched gates).
-However, there is direct access to the mill stream and onwards to the River Coln at the bottom of the garden.
-We ask, therefore, that guests with young children are vigilant at all times and that they do not leave children unattended in the garden
+We ask that guests with young children are vigilant at all times and that they do not leave children unattended in the garden

 This is a big house with some very thick walls, which means the WiFi does not reach all parts, most notably the Annexe.
 However, the main central part of the house does have coverage.

 Walking & Cycling Guides